sourcegraph/handbook/content/departments/engineering/teams/growth/cloud-trial-operations.md

       2. a link to the onboarding checklist
       3. a link to schedule time with a customer engineer (CE)
    3. set the lead status in salesforce to `Trial Instance Handed Off`
+   4. Update the [server_installers_to_company]([url](https://docs.google.com/spreadsheets/d/1Y2Z23-2uAjgIEITqmR_tC368OLLbuz12dKjEl4CMINA/edit#gid=0)) spreadsheet so we can map this instance with the account's name (and corresponding Salesforce data).
+Use the `Company` Salesforce field if it's filled in.

 After that workflow, a (TBD) admin onboarding email campaign will start.